HideMyAss – Secure and Anonymous VPN Service

-The removal of the Fox.com cookie should solve the IP problem and unlock Fox.com, but you can encounter other problems as mentioned on this forum.
+The removal of the Fox.com cookie should solve the IP problem and unlock Fox.com, but you can encounter other issues as mentioned on this forum.
 Here is what AriXar is saying:

-Some people do actually have trouble with the fox flash player.
-They passed the IP check but the video won’t buffer, load or stream at all.
-This is because fox uses a special kind of flash player.
+Some people do have trouble with the fox flash player.
+They passed the IP check, but the video won’t buffer, load or stream at all.
+It is because fox uses a particular kind of flash player.
 If you haven’t watched a show on Fox or ABC via their streaming sites, you will not have this addon installed.

-If your IP check went fine, you will no longer get the message that you cannot watch the show if you live outside the US, instead, you will now get a message that you have to install a new flash player addon.
-If you don’t get this message you can also get the addon here: http://www.movenetworks.com/install-move-player
+If your IP check went fine, you would no longer get the message that you cannot watch the show if you live outside the US.
+Instead, you will now get a message that you have to install a new flash player addon.
+If you don’t get this message you can also get the addon here:

-Once installed, restart your browser and it should work fine with Fox on demand.
-Now, you should be able to watch your favorite show from Fox.com.
+Once installed, restart your web browser, and it should work fine with Fox on demand.
+Now, you should be able to watch your favorite show on Fox.com.
 Enjoy!

 Sometimes Hotspot Shield can’t connect due to unknown reasons.
 Here is a small tip, proposed by Patrick Soon, that may solve the problem:

 - When it has finished installing it will try to open the HotSpot Shield website in your default web browser: .